ViktorGyorgy/DrawTogether/Readme.md

 # Other functionalities
 - **Lobby**: in lobbies game type can be changed, the lobby creator can change it only.
 - **Drawing pad**: the drawing cursor's size can be changed using the mouse wheel.
 It is possible to upload a photo of a drawing and do the finishing touches in the game.
 - **Object detection**: for this purpose integrated Eden AI's API.
 - **Authentication**: sign-up, login, sign-out, reset password.
-At password reset a single-use link is sent to their email address.
+At password reset a single-use link is sent to their email address (integrated MailTrap API).
 If an user signed in in the last 24 hours, they will skip the login page.
 - **Authorization**: the user can see some stats about himself (how many games they played).
 Every player can see only their stats.

 # Decisions for the project